 The wolf shrugged.
 "She may not even be here today.
 I just hired Connie yesterday, and she may have gone into town to square away her affairs so she can move her things on board."

 "You can?"
 Merlin asked, gently wagging the tip of his tail in his lap.
 "Yes, please.
-I had a medical technician from a local hospital recommend the standard stock we needed for a starship's sick bay, so I hope we got everything we needed.
-I'll probably need a lupine anti-inflammatory med, since I'm sure to have some heavy-duty swelling under my fur."
+I had a medical technician from a local hospital recommend the standard stock we needed for a starship's sickbay, so I hope we got everything we needed.
+I'll probably need a lupine-based anti-inflammatory med, since I'm sure to have some heavy-duty swelling beneath my fur."

 Taro frowned at the reminder of the injury she had caused him.
 "I will take care of you," she promised.

-Twenty minutes later, the vixen displayed several x-ray images of the captain's shoulder on the Infirmary's wall screen.
+Twenty minutes later, the vixen displayed several x-ray images of the captain's shoulder on the sickbay's wall screen.
 "I think we're fortunate," she announced after a close examination of the different angles.
 "I don't see fractures on any of the bones, but there's evidence that heavy muscle bruising has begun.
-I might have guessed it was dislocated, but that's not the case here."
+I might have guessed it was dislocated, but that is not the case here."

 "What's the matter?" the wolf asked.